derekdeming/deepfake_classifier/README.md

 + markdown file - This contains explanations to the questions.
 Some questions will have both a ipynb and markdown to explain both.
 + dataset folder - This folder contains the subset of images used for the project

-4. Run through each question in sequential order to run from end-to-end
+4. Run through each question folder in sequential order to run from end-to-end

 ### Explanation of each folder:
 **Question_01**: